We are passionate about electrochemical energy devices. Below are some of the specific topics that we are currently working on.

 Seeing is an effective way to characterize transport phenomena in electrochemical energy systems.
 These phenomena often govern the efficiency and durability of the systems.
 We use optical/neutron/ synchrotron X-ray-based tools to understand important transport phenomena in electrochemical energy systems.

-Microfludic Imaging of Bubbles (Physical Review Applied, 2019)
+Microfludic Imaging of Bubbles for Electrolyzers (Physical Review Applied, 2019)

 Selected Works from FEEL